-I have also learned, however, that my prayers are not enough.
+I have also learned, however, that my prayers alone are not enough.
 I need others to pray for me.
 In fact, I believe this so strongly that I think it’s dangerous to lead in a church without having specific people pray for you with great passion and consistency.

-For the past twelve years I’ve had seven prayer partners — one for each day of the week.
-Many wonderful people pray for me at 12Stone® Church, but these warriors are the ones I count on, each on their day.
-When I was at Skyline Church I had thirty prayer partners, one for each day of the month.
+For the past fourteen years I’ve had seven prayer partners — one for each day of the week.
+Many wonderful people pray for me at 12Stone Church, but these warriors are the ones I count on, each on their day.
+When I was at Skyline Church in San Diego, I had 30 prayer partners, one for each day of the month.
 Upon arriving at 12Stone, God directed me to seven saying,

 I send my prayer partners, as a group, quick emails and texts with prayer requests and with results.
 These communications are not very structured, they are not written with polished language, but they are highly personal and very practical.
 In turn, they often send me back prayer requests of their own.
 When we don’t have specifics, God shows us how to pray for each other.

 Each prayer partner signs up for a year at a time.
 Some have been with me for many years.
 Others move off the team and that’s okay.
 No guilt, just gratitude.
-It’s not a team that has meetings; some of them don’t even know each other!
+It’s not a team that has meetings, some of them don’t even know each other!
 That’s okay too!
 They are all busy and don’t need another meeting.
 They use that time to pray!!

-I know they pray!
+I know they pray.
 I sense their prayers!
 I’m deeply convinced of the Holy Spirit’s power and God’s increased favor because of their intercession.

 So, to you as a church leader, let me ask, who is praying for you?
-You don’t need seven, five is great, three will do, two is good!
+You don’t need seven, five is great, three will do, and two is good!
 If you have just one faithful intercessor that’s fantastic – start there.
 If you don’t have specific committed prayer partners, ask God to help you select a few, and ask them this week.